jesuslopezpino/ExampleQuery/README.md

 #### Setting up entities

-To be able to use ExampleQuery service your entity classes must extends abstract `BasicVO<PK>.`
+To be able to use ExampleQuery service your entity classes must extends abstract `BasicVO<PK>` and implements those constructors

 ```java
 @Entity